omerxx/learning-elixir/BASIC_TYPES.md

 ```

 # Tuples
-> Tuples, on the other hand, are stored contiguously in memory.
+> "...Tuples, on the other hand, are stored contiguously in memory.
 This means getting the tuple size or accessing an element by index is fast.
-However, updating or adding elements to tuples is expensive because it requires copying the whole tuple in memory.
+However, updating or adding elements to tuples is expensive because it requires copying the whole tuple in memory."

 ```elixir
 # Tuples store elements contiguously in memory.